matter-labs/zksync-lite-docs/docs/sdk/js/providers.md

 communication and provides useful API for interaction with Sync network.

 We support HTTP and WebSocket transport protocols for JSON-RPC communications.
-Even though WebSocket transport supports subscriptions and may be faster, HTTP transport is preferred due to its stability. `HTTPTransport` and `WSTransport` classes are used to implement details of communication, but usually, you don't need to deal with these objects directly.
+Even though WebSocket transport supports subscriptions, HTTP transport is preferred due to its stability. `HTTPTransport` and `WSTransport` classes are used to implement details of communication, but usually, you don't need to deal with these objects directly.

 ## Sync provider